-How dealing with self-doubt will build your confidence
+How Dealing with Self-Doubt will Build your Self-Confidence

 When things don’t work out, it’s natural to doubt yourself, perhaps even experience a dip in your confidence and self-esteem.
 There’s nothing unusual about that.
 It’s normal.

 For me, that’s the first lesson about self-doubt….

 The second lesson?
 Well, some people think you need to possess certain qualities to be confident.
 That’s simply not true.

 Everyone can develop self-confidence.
 Confidence is a skill.
 You can learn it.

 People with true self-confidence have found a way of quickly stamping out any self-doubt that arises.
 They don’t let it hold them back.
 It only affects them for a little while.

 MYTH #1 – Self-confidence comes naturally to talented people

 Sure … some people are naturally more talented at some things than others; some people are gifted at sport, some are gifted with high intelligence, others can sing well, others are good dancers, others are gifted with creativity and so on.
 This is often the reason you doubt yourself; you compare yourself to others, particularly ‘talented’ people.